leanprover/lean4/CONTRIBUTING.md

 ## "Help wanted"

 For issues marked as [`help wanted`](https://github.com/leanprover/lean4/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22), pull requests (PR) are welcome and we will work with you to get a PR merged.
 Some of these issues are nontrivial.
-If you are interested, please consider adding comments to the PR and/or messaging the Lean developers in [Zulip](https://leanprover.zulipchat.com/#).
+If you are interested, please consider adding comments to the issue and/or messaging the Lean developers in [Zulip](https://leanprover.zulipchat.com/#).

 ## Unexpected Pull Requests

 We have very few core developers, and we cannot review arbitrary pull requests (PR).
 So, please contact the core developers before investing your time on a nontrivial modification.
 We suggest the following workflow:
-* Discuss with the Lean community it Zulip whether there is interest.
+* Discuss with the Lean community on Zulip what the trade-offs are, whether the community is interested in your feature, and broadly supports it.
 * Create an issue on the [Lean 4 repository at GitHub](https://github.com/leanprover/lean4/issues), tag it with RFC.
-* Ask the community to help documenting the requirements, collecting examples and concerns.
+* Ask the community for help documenting the requirements, and for collecting examples and concerns.
 * Wait for one of the core developers to give you a "go ahead".
 At this point, the core developers will work with you to make sure your PR gets merged.

 We don't want to waste your time by you implementing a feature and then us not being able to merge it.